peteroupc/peteroupc.github.io/bernsupp.md

 where &Phi;(.) is the Lerch transcendent.
 This _&eta;_ matches the _&eta;_ given in the scheme above.
 That scheme then follows from Theorems 1 and 2, as well as from part 1 of Proposition 1 because _f_ is concave.

-The following SymPy code is an example of finding the parameters for this approximation scheme.
+the following code in Python that uses the SymPy computer algebra library is an example of finding the parameters for this approximation scheme.

 ```
 px=Piecewise((0,Eq(x,0)),((ln(x/exp(3))**-2),True))